JuliaData/IndexedTables.jl/README.md

 On construction, `Table` takes ownership of the columns and sorts them in place (the original vectors are modified).

+## Permuting dimensions

+As with other multi-dimensional arrays, dimensions can be permuted to change the sort order.
+With `Table` the interpretation of this operation is especially natural: simply imagine passing the index columns to the constructor in a different order, and repeating the sorting process:

+    julia> permutedims(hitemps, [2, 1])
+    ───────────────────────┬───
+    2016-07-06  "Boston"   │ 95
+    2016-07-06  "New York" │ 91
+    2016-07-07  "Boston"   │ 83
+    2016-07-07  "New York" │ 89
+    2016-07-08  "Boston"   │ 76
+    2016-07-08  "New York" │ 91

+Now the data is sorted first by date.
+In some cases such dimension permutations are needed for performance.
+The leftmost column is esssentially the primary key --- indexing is fastest in this dimension.

 ## Importing data

 Importing data from column-based sources is straightforward.